 13. Full Sail Brewing Co.

-Full Sail Brewing Company has a very simple logo.
-The image emphasizes duality in that it could show up black on a white background or appear white on dark backgrounds.
+Full Sail Brewing Company has a very simple logo; it emphasizes duality in that it could show up black on a white background or appear white on dark backgrounds.
 The simplicity of a white sail between the logo’s first two words draws attention to the larger symbol.
 This symbol, depicted on the beer bottles, includes a white sail with a stripe of color.

 The color of the sail’s swipe varies depending upon which flavor of beer is inside the bottle.
 Carrying the logo across different products offers some design consistency and gives the company a more professional look.
 Customers can instantly recognize the symbol no matter where it’s at.